Mobile TV Repair in Albuquerque and surrounding areas.

 Locally owned and operated.

-LED TV Repair, LCD, DLP, HDTV, Flat Screen, Flat Panel, Plasma, Big Screen, Wide Screen, Projection and traditional TV Repair.
+LED TV Repair, LCD, DLP, HDTV, Flat Screen, Curved, Plasma, Big Screen, Wide Screen and Projection TV Repair.

 We have been providing Albuquerque with prompt, professional TV Repair since 2004.
 A better TV Repair experience and a lower price in New Mexico.
 Master Television Service is Albuquerque's mobile TV repair specialists and we have an A+ Rating with the Better Business Bureau.